|Home / Your Preserves|

 A highlight of the preserve is Deer Hollow Farm, a working farm with a cow, pigs, goats, sheep, chickens, other animals, and an organic garden as well as numerous turn-of-the-century ranch buildings.
 An additional attraction is the restored Grant Cabin, furnished to represent living conditions in the late 1800s.

 From I-280, north or south, take the Foothill Boulevard exit and proceed south on Foothill Boulevard approximately 0.2-mile to Cristo Rey Drive.
 Turn right on Cristo Rey Drive, continue for about 1 mile, veer right around the traffic circle, and turn left into the County Park entrance.
 There are several parking lots, including one designated for equestrian trailers.
 The trailhead for the preserve is located adjacent to the 85-car parking area in the northwest lot.

-The Hammond-Snyder Trail is currently OPEN to equestrian use.
+The Hammond-Snyder Trail is currently CLOSED to equestrian use.